11 TSG Recruitment 2021/2022

 - You will receive an invitation to our Discord server.

 - You join as a PO (Pilot Officer) in 1SQN.

 - The RTC (Recruit Training Course) introduces you to common procedures in the group.
-These are simplified real life procedures, to lay a baseline so everyone is on the same page during sorties.
+These are DCS-adjusted, real life (RAF/NATO) procedures to lay a baseline so everyone is on the same page during sorties.

 - To properly understand the RTC content, members of 1SQN may fly training sessions to put the theory into practice.

 - When you graduate from the RTC you become an FO (Flying Officer).